TheWidlarzGroup/react-native-video/README.md

 * **"cover"** - Scale the video uniformly (maintain the video's aspect ratio) so that both dimensions (width and height) of the image will be equal to or larger than the corresponding dimension of the view (minus padding).
 * **"stretch"** - Scale width and height independently, This may change the aspect ratio of the src.

-Platforms: Android ExoPlayer, Android MediaPlayer, iOS, Windows UWP
+Platforms: Android ExoPlayer, iOS, Windows UWP

 #### selectedAudioTrack
 Configure which audio track, if any, is played.